 It’s hard to predict how much your funeral will cost, especially when we consider inflation but with life insurance, you can leave some money behind to help out.

-WIth British Seniors, you can choose a benefit amount and premiums that you can afford.
-We offer our customers flexibility with our Over 50s Life Insurance policy.
+With British Seniors, you can choose a benefit amount and premiums that you can afford.
+We offer our customers flexibility with our Over 50 Life Insurance policy.
 You choose a benefit amount of £1,000- £10,000 depending on your age at the policy start date.
 You’re guaranteed acceptance as long as you’re a UK resident aged 50-80.
-Cover starts from as little as £4.14 per month for a 50-year-old non-smoker with a £1,000 benefit amount, and the earlier you start, the greater the maximum benefit available.
+Cover starts from as little as £4.32 per month for a 50-year-old non-smoker with a £1,000 benefit amount, and the earlier you start, the greater the maximum benefit available.

-We also work with Golden Charter to offer all of our customers a free Funeral Benefit Option worth £300 which can be used to contribute towards your funeral costs.
-If you choose this optional benefit, your loved ones will receive £300 towards the cost of your funeral So, for example if your benefit amount is £8,000 and you choose to add the Funeral Benefit Option to your policy, you will have £8,300 in total towards the cost of your funeral.
+We also work with Golden Charter to offer our customers a free Funeral Benefit Option worth £300 which can be used to contribute towards your funeral costs.
+If you choose this optional benefit, your loved ones will receive £300 towards the cost of your funeral.1